-Will I be able to buy Apple Arcade games individually from the regular App Store if I don’t want to pay the subscription?
+Am I able to buy Apple Arcade games individually from the regular App Store if I don’t want to pay the subscription?

 No, unless you count a free trial of the subscription itself.
 In fact, Apple partly envisions Apple Arcade as a way of letting players try out non-freemium games with more freedom than the App Store currently allows (which is basically none).
-In its own words, “rather than pay up front for each game, a subscription to Apple Arcade will give players the opportunity to try any game in the service without risk.”
-We expect there to be a free trial for the service, though, as we’ve seen with both Apple Music and Apple News+.
+In its own words, “rather than pay upfront for each game, a subscription to Apple Arcade will give players the opportunity to try any game in the service without risk.”
+The service has a free trial, though, as we’ve seen with both Apple Music and Apple News+.

-Will I be able to keep playing Apple Arcade games if I decide to stop subscribing to Apple Arcade?
+Am I able to keep playing Apple Arcade games if I decide to stop subscribing to Apple Arcade?

-Can you use MFi controllers with Apple Arcade games?
+Can I use controllers with Apple Arcade games?